nasa/Common-Metadata-Repository/access-control-app/docs/site.md

 ### <a name="routes"></a> Routes

-The CMR Search Site defines the following application routes, relative to the base CMR Search URL.
+The CMR Access Control site defines the following application routes, relative to the base CMR Access Control URL.
 These resources at the URLs are generated dynamically using page templates (cached).

 | Path   | Description                                                         |
 | ------ | ------------------------------------------------------------------- |
 | /      | The CMR Access Control "home" page                                  |

-Note that in production, the base CMR Search URL is `/search`, while in development it is `/`.
+Note that in production, the base CMR Access Control URL is `/access-control`, while in development it is `/`.

 ### <a name="static-assets-and-content"></a> Static Assets and Content